MicrosoftDocs/azure-dev-docs/articles/java/sdk/troubleshooting-dependency-version-conflict.md

 # Troubleshooting Dependency Version Conflicts

-Azure SDKs depend on several popular third-party libraries: [Jackson](https://github.com/FasterXML/jackson), [Netty](https://netty.io/), [Reactor](https://projectreactor.io/), [SLF4J](http://www.slf4j.org/).
+Azure client libraries for Java depend on several popular third-party libraries: [Jackson](https://github.com/FasterXML/jackson), [Netty](https://netty.io/), [Reactor](https://projectreactor.io/), and [SLF4J](http://www.slf4j.org/).

 Many Java applications and frameworks use these libraries directly or transitively, which leads to version conflicts.
-To resolve version conflict happens, package manager picks a single version, which is may be incompatible with some components.
-Check out [Maven](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html) and [Gradle](https://docs.gradle.org/current/userguide/dependency_resolution.html) documentation for dependency version resolution.
+Dependency managers such as [Maven](https://maven.apache.org/guides/introduction/introduction-to-dependency-mechanism.html) and [Gradle](https://docs.gradle.org/current/userguide/dependency_resolution.html) resolve all dependencies so that there's only a single version of each dependency on the classpath.
+It's not guaranteed that the resolved dependency version is compatible with all users of that dependency in your application.

-When an incompatibility is encountered, it results in a runtime failure such as [NoClassDefFoundError](https://docs.oracle.com/javase/8/docs/api/java/lang/NoClassDefFoundError.html), [NoSuchMethodError](https://docs.oracle.com/javase/8/docs/api/java/lang/NoSuchMethodError.html), or other [LinkageError](https://docs.oracle.com/javase/8/docs/api/java/lang/LinkageError.html).
+API incompatibility usually results in runtime failures such as [NoClassDefFoundError](https://docs.oracle.com/javase/8/docs/api/java/lang/NoClassDefFoundError.html), [NoSuchMethodError](https://docs.oracle.com/javase/8/docs/api/java/lang/NoSuchMethodError.html), or other [LinkageError](https://docs.oracle.com/javase/8/docs/api/java/lang/LinkageError.html).
 Not all libraries strictly follow [Semantic Versioning](https://semver.org/) and breaking changes sometimes happen within the same major version.

 ## Troubleshooting